Safety

 - Integer overflow (checking that all the time seems too costly)

-cilia::Int, but with overflow check for all operations,- may throw OverflowException (or abort the program).
+cilia::safe::Int is like cilia::Int, but with overflow check for all operations, may throw OverflowException (or abort the program).

-- Generally considered to be too costly, even in languages that are otherwise considered as “safe”.
+Generally considered to be too costly for “normal” integers, even in languages that are otherwise considered as “safe”.

 - Not as in Rust or Hylo,